Have you imagined yourself fly fishing the Toccoa River? one of the top rivers in north Georgia?

 • Midges

-The predictability of this tail water river gives an angler the ability to read the water as well as the time of the year to pinpoint what the trout will most likely be feeding on.
+The predictability of this tailwater river gives an angler the ability to read the water as well as the time of the year to pinpoint what the trout will most likely be feeding on.
 Having the combination of large trout and a prolific food source provides an excellent environment for a successful day of fly fishing.

 The History Of The Toccoa River Tailrace

 The history of this fine fishery can be traced back to the Native Americans.
 There is evidence of fish traps and wedges of stacked stone that cover the width of the river.
 These natives were quite inventive.
 There are also multiple locations where these fish weirs are placed in some of the best fishing locations on the River between the Lake Blue Ridge dam and McCaysville on the Tennessee border.
 These fish traps have survived years of rushing water.
-Trout were not likely the forage at his time because the river was most likely a warm-water fishery before the construction of Lake Blue Ridge.
+Trout was not likely the forage at his time because the river was most likely a warm-water fishery before the construction of Lake Blue Ridge.

-These fish traps although outdated create an awesome platform to wade out on and cast a fly to rise trout in the evenings.
-What a magical sight to see these beautiful trout rising and think about the Native Americans of old that used to walk these same banks in search of fish.
+These fish traps although outdated create an awesome platform to wade out on and cast a fly to raise trout in the evenings.
+What a magical sight to see these beautiful trout rising and think about the Native Americans of old who used to walk these same banks in search of fish.
 There is a great deal of history on the Toccoa River and it has not been left behind.

 River Insect Hatches